Gregwar/gregwar.github.io/_posts/2021-12-06-humanoid-gravity-torques.markdown

 $$\tau = g(q)$$

-Thus, for any "static" robot like a robotic arm anchored on the ground, we can simply stop here.
+Thus, for any "static" robot like a robotic arm anchored to the ground, we can simply stop here.
 The generalized gravity is indeed directly the torques we need to compensate gravity.

 # Floating base

-Now, what if we have a mobile robot, like an humanoid?
+Now, what if we have a mobile robot, like a humanoid?
 The thing is that we need to represent the fact that the robot is moving in the world.
 This is typically achieved by adding a *floating base*.

 The *floating base* is a set of 6 extra degrees of freedom added at the beginning of the kinematics